ENVIRONMENTAL SCIENCE AND TECHNOLOGY (ENST)College of Agriculture and Natural Resources

 Total Credits: A minimum of 17 credits are required to complete this minor.

 The ENST curricula consist of a broad set of background courses in environmental science, electives in applications, and upper-level field courses that synthesize the major.
-Hands-on learning experience is included in required internship and practicum courses, in addition to opportunities for undergraduate research.
+Students gain hands-on learning experience during their required internship.

 Student Societies and Professional Organizations

 RESTORE, the ENST student-run club, provides members with the opportunity to participate in educational, service, recreational, and social activities.
 They gain information that better prepares them for the work force, while making a positive contribution to the field of Environmental Science and Technology as well as the community.

 Certifications & Professional Societies